nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

     (ACK) packet that is sent when *new* data is received on the specified pipe.
 See `read()` on how to fetch a received custom ACK payloads.

-    :param bytearray,bytes buf: This will be the data attached to an automatic ACK packet on the incoming transmission about the specified ``pipe_number`` parameter.
+    :param buf: This will be the data attached to an automatic ACK packet on the incoming transmission about the specified ``pipe_number`` parameter.
 This must have a length in range [1, 32] bytes, otherwise a `ValueError` exception is thrown.
 Any ACK payloads will remain in the TX FIFO buffer until transmitted successfully or `flush_tx()` is called.
-    :param int pipe_number: This will be the pipe number to use for deciding which transmissions get a response with the specified ``buf`` parameter's data.
+    :param pipe_number: This will be the pipe number to use for deciding which transmissions get a response with the specified ``buf`` parameter's data.
 This number must be in range [0, 5], otherwise a `IndexError` exception is thrown.